2002 Überlingen mid-air collision: Other factors in the crash

 Only one air traffic controller (ATC), Peter Nielsen of ACC Zurich, was controlling the airspace through which the aircraft were flying.
 The other controller on duty was resting in another room for the night.
 This was against Skyguide's regulations, but had been a common practice for years and was known and tolerated by management.
 Maintenance work was being carried out on the main radar image processing system, which meant that the controllers were forced to use a fallback system.
 Telephone systems were also under maintenance, preventing contact between other air traffic controllers.
-A delayed flight approached Friedrichshafen, when no additional landings were expected that night, and with the telephone system under maintenance, Nielsen was forced to remain in contact with the pilots, until they came into contact with the Friedrichshafen tower, while the two planes neared collision.
+A delayed Aero Lloyd flight approached Friedrichshafen at a time when no additional landings were expected that night, and with the telephone system under maintenance, Nielsen was forced to remain in contact with the pilots until they came within radio range of the Friedrichshafen tower, while the other two planes neared collision.

 The ground-based optical collision warning system, which would have alerted the controller to the pending collision about two minutes before it happened, had been switched off for maintenance.
 Nielsen was unaware of this.
 An aural short-term conflict alert warning system released a warning addressed to workstation RE SUED at 23:35:00 (32 seconds before the collision).
 This warning was not heard by anyone present at that time, although no error in this system could be found in a subsequent technical audit;  however, whether or not this audible warning is functional is not something that is technically logged.
 Even if Nielsen had heard this warning, at that time finding a useful resolution order by the ATC was impossible.